How long is the lesson?

 What if my child is unwell?

 Use your best judgment, but if your child has flu-like symptoms such as a fever, vomiting or has stomach or digestion problems, you should not bring them to class for 48 hours after the last symptom has passed.
-If your child is going to miss, a number of lessons then let your swimming coordinator know so that they will not lose their space.
+If your child is going to miss, a few lessons then let your swimming coordinator know so that they will not lose their space.

 What if my child has a disability?

 Pembrokeshire Leisure aims to ensure that all swimmers, regardless of ability or disability, learn to swim, so that they can progress into whichever area of aquatics they wish to pursue.
-Our teachers are able to include swimmers with a disability in their lessons by adapting activities and lessons if/when required.
+Our teachers can include swimmers with a disability in their lessons by adapting activities and lessons if/when required.
 It is recognised that some children may never be able to achieve all outcomes they need to pass a wave, so exceptions will be made if needed to enable swimmers to progress through the pathway according to their individual needs.

 Why is my child playing games in their lesson?